Rational fibered cubic fourfolds

+with $D$ a (degeneration of) quintic del Pezzo surface and $T$ an elliptic ruled surface (or a degeneration of such surface).\\ We have that $(W_{a,b,c},F) = 6a + (20-\tau)b +6c$.
+We will now check, for the possible values of $\tau$, the existence of a 1, 2 or 3-sectional cycles.

-In the following table, we study the (non)triviality of the \textit{Brauer classes} for the different components of $\C_{18} \cap \C_{38}$ depending on the existence of a multisection of degree 2 or 3.
-This is true if we assume that the associated sextic del Pezzo fibration is \textit{good}.
+In the following table, we collect our results about the existence of sectional cycles for the different components of $\C_{18} \cap \C_{14}$.
+The symbol $\emptyset$ means that there are no sectional cycles of that given type.